metal-crow/Dark-Souls-PvP-AI/README.md

 r1: 0x000000020

 TODO:
-  [bug priority] subanimation detection for dodge isnt working, AttackSubanimationActive is too soon before hurtbox.
+  [bug priority] when using combustion, and on recovery subanimation, subanimation randomly goes to windup then back to recoery, triggering another roll.

   [high priority] neural network training, test implementation in main program.
   [high priority] sometimes double rolling. issue with subanimation detection?